noi-techpark/odh-docs/source/datasets.rst

 * The versions of the API that can be used to access the dataset.
 * The swagger URL of the APIs.

+.. note:: There is one |station|, namely :strong:`MobileStation` which is a mobile probe no longer active.
+It will always return an empty set of values, because historical data are not available in the |odh|\.

 .. _accommodation-dataset:
 .. include:: /datasets/accommodation.rst